 Better incomes for farmers

-We work with farmers to increase their incomes by developing their tea farming skills and knowledge about other crops they can grow, as well as offering business management training.
-So far, over 6,000 farmers have taken part in the training – and more than two-thirds are women.
+We worked with farmers to increase their incomes by developing their tea farming skills and knowledge about other crops they can grow, as well as offering business management training.
+Over 6,000 farmers took part in the training – and more than two-thirds were women.

 We help people in tea communities to develop new, entrepreneurial and innovative ways to make money.

 Tea communities have learnt so much from our far-reaching programmes.
 Farmers and workers have better diets.

 Thanks to the Malawi Tea 2020 partnership, estates now provide healthier food for their staff.
 Over 30,000 tea workers now have a lunch meal that is fortified with essential vitamins and includes fresh vegetables.
 Some estates also encouraged women to grow vegetables, which estates then bought and added to the lunch menu.

 Our programmes encouraged women to gain more independence.
 This had a ripple effect across tea communities, as these women became champions – and encouraged others to learn from and emulate them.
 We therefore drove change on a much larger scale.

 Recognising the vulnerability of the tea industry to climate change, we also set up initiatives to tackle environmental issues in Malawi.